SamanthaLFreeman/JSchallenge/README.md

 // Thus iterate through the main array with probably a hard coded length and width

 **Update**
-//After starting to write out my test arrays, I realized square would probably be the most challenging, so I moved square to last
+//After I started to write out my test arrays.
+I realized square would probably be the most challenging, so I moved square to last